-How much does fitting a new bathroom cost?
+How much does fitting a new bathroom cost in 2020?

-The bathroom fitting costs in this article are correct as of 2019
+The new bathroom costs in this article are correct as of 2020

 Whether you need a useful space for a quick shower after a workout, or a relaxing room where you can lounge and pamper yourself, our bathrooms are functional and practical spaces that have to cope with a lot.
 Renovating or adding a new bathroom can be a big project that causes some disruption in your home, but it can make a huge difference and add value to your property.
-If you’re interested in updating your bathroom, it’s important to go into knowing the average cost of a new bathroom, and how much installation will be before you find the perfect bathroom for your job.
+If you’re interested in updating your bathroom, it’s important to go into knowing the average bathroom fitting costs, and how much installation will be before you find the perfect bathroom fitter for your job.

-Other elements to consider are the cost of removing the old bathroom, replumbing, replastering, tiling, and the cost of additional items such as taps, towel rails and sealant.
-Many of these can be included in the price of installation if your bathroom fitter covers them.
-Altogether, after speaking to experienced MyBuilder tradesmen across the UK, we estimate the average price of a bathroom renovation is between £1,400 and £6,000, though these prices can be more in areas like London and the south east.
+Altogether, after speaking to experienced MyBuilder tradesmen across the UK, we estimate the average price of a bathroom renovation is between £1,900 and £7,400, though these prices can be more in areas like London and the south east.

 Get a bathroom fitting quote

 We can help you meet professional bathroom fitters near you to get real quotes today.

 Old bathroom removal costs